 Robust planning is proving paramount for creating cyber strategies that mitigate risk and drive business value.

-NEW YORK, NY, US, 06 December 2022— Today, Deloitte released its 2023 Global Future of Cyber survey, which found that cyber is more than just technology-focussed—it is foundational to an organisation’s growth strategy.
+NEW YORK, NY, US, 06 December 2022— Today, Deloitte released its 2023 Global Future of Cyber survey, which found that cyber is more than just technology-focused—it is foundational to an organisation’s growth strategy.
 This year’s report polled more than 1,000 leaders across 20 countries—Deloitte Global’s largest cyber survey to-date—to get a clearer picture of where cyber stands and where cyber is going.

 With 91% of organisations reporting at least one cyber incident in the past year—up 3% from last year—56% of respondents report that they suffered related consequences to a moderate or large extent.
 However, as the threat grows, so does the case for cyber investment as a growth enabler, with 86% of cyber decision-makers saying their focus on cyber has made a significant, positive contribution to business.